dirkcuys/thebacklog/_posts/2014-01-14-learn2code-lesson-2.markdown

  - svg
  - variables
 ---

-## Learn to code - lesson 2 - variables

 Ok, so I got excited and couldn't wait a week until the next lesson.
 And I know all of you got extremely exited while building your own cities and you want to do more!